Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 Between those temperature extremes there are three values which have been studied extensively in the mathematical physics literature: \(\beta=1\), \(2\), and~\(4\).
 Those are more commonly known as the \(\COE\), \(\CUE\), and \(\CSE\), where the O\slash{}U\slash{}S stand respectively for Orthogonal\slash{}Unitary\slash{}Symplectic.
-Examples of random polynomials~\(\mathcal Z(\theta)\) from each of those ensembles are shown in \hyperref[x:figure:fig_beta124]{Figure~{\xreffont\ref{x:figure:fig_beta124}}}.
-Note that the graphs are all have the same vertical scale, ranging from \(-6\) to~\(6\).
+Examples of random polynomials~\(\mathcal Z(\theta)\) from each of those ensembles are shown in \hyperref[fig_beta124]{Figure~{\xreffont\ref{fig_beta124}}}.
+Note that the graphs all have the same vertical scale, ranging from \(-6\) to~\(6\).
 The graphs show the effect of \(\beta\) on the frequency of small zero gaps, large zero gaps, and large values.
-Those examples have \(N=68\), that choice ensuring the polynomials have the same number of zeros in a span of \(2\pi\) as the \(Z\)-function shown in \hyperref[x:figure:fig_BH68]{Figure~{\xreffont\ref{x:figure:fig_BH68}}}.
-Our next goal is to persuade that one of those ensembles provides a good model for the \(\zeta\)-function. \begin{figureptx}{Example random polynomials from \(\C\beta E(68)\) with, reading top to bottom, \(\beta=1, 2\), and \(4\).}{x:figure:fig_beta124}{} \begin{image}{0}{1}{0} \end{image} \begin{image}{0}{1}{0} \end{image} \begin{image}{0}{1}{0} \end{image} \tcblower \end{figureptx} Hopefully one of the plots in \hyperref[x:figure:fig_beta124]{Figure~{\xreffont\ref{x:figure:fig_beta124}}} looks like it has similar randomness to the \(Z\)-function in \hyperref[x:figure:fig_BH68]{Figure~{\xreffont\ref{x:figure:fig_BH68}}}, because otherwise we are out of ideas.
+Those examples have \(N=68\), that choice ensuring the polynomials have the same number of zeros in a span of \(2\pi\) as the \(Z\)-function shown in \hyperref[fig_BH68]{Figure~{\xreffont\ref{fig_BH68}}}.
+Our next goal is to persuade that one of those ensembles provides a good model for the \(\zeta\)-function. \begin{figureptx}{Figure}{Example random polynomials from \(\CbetaE(68)\) with, reading top to bottom, \(\beta=1, 2\), and \(4\).}{fig_beta124}{} \begin{image}{0}{1}{0}{} \end{image} \begin{image}{0}{1}{0}{} \end{image} \begin{image}{0}{1}{0}{} \end{image} \tcblower \end{figureptx} Hopefully one of the plots in \hyperref[fig_beta124]{Figure~{\xreffont\ref{fig_beta124}}} looks like it has similar randomness to the \(Z\)-function in \hyperref[fig_BH68]{Figure~{\xreffont\ref{fig_BH68}}}, because otherwise we are out of ideas.
 The bottom plot, \(\beta=4\), is ruled out in multiple ways.
 The 4th order repulsion causes the zeros to be too rigidly spaced, which in turn prevents the function from having sufficiently many large or small values.
 Polynomials from the \(\CSE\) are pleasant but rather boring, lacking the pizzazz of the Riemann \(\zeta\)-function.

-The top plot in \hyperref[x:figure:fig_beta124]{Figure~{\xreffont\ref{x:figure:fig_beta124}}} can be ruled out by carefully examining the features of the function.
-The most obvious property is that the \(\COE\) example is large much more often: consider the width of the cutoff at the large maxima.
+The top plot in \hyperref[fig_beta124]{Figure~{\xreffont\ref{fig_beta124}}} can be ruled out by carefully examining the features of the function.
+The most obvious property is that the \(\COE\) example is large much more often: consider the width of the cutoffs at the large maxima.
 The \(\COE\) example also has more small zero gaps, both individually (small local extrema) and in clusters.